This video shows a young African Tiger

 Size and Life

 Span African Tiger Fish grow to be 30" long.
-Their lifespans are unknown
+Their life

 to us, but they probably live for many years.